Please visit Post 68 and then come back here. Thank you.

 Unlike Will, I have seen many instances of effective English teachers using effective programmes to develop their students literacy, pronunciation being just one aspect of this.

-Daniela V.mia khalifa and 2 others like this
+Daniela V., mia khalifa and 2 others like

 Top Contributor